Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra: Uncertainties and Exogenous Disturbances

-The tracking error defined in the previous subsection explicitly accounts for uncertainties and noises in the closed-loop control of the robotic arm, which in turn allows a performance assessment for any control strategy.
-If the statistics of the uncertainties and noises are available, a stochastic performance analysis can be considered \citep{2006_Simon_BOOK}.
-However, for non-Euclidean spaces the probability density functions (PDFs) are, in general, hard to characterize and, when available, difficult to manipulate.
-In this paper, we propose a deterministic performance analysis based on the $H_{\infty}$ approach \citep{1990_Scherer_THESIS,2006_AbuKhalaf_Huang_Lewis_BOOK}, in which the effect of the input onto the output is intuitively measured as a maximal level of amplification from the size of the input to the size of the output.
+The tracking error defined in the previous subsection explicitly accounts for uncertainties and noises in the closed-loop control of the robotic arm, allowing a performance assessment for any control strategy.
+If the statistics of the uncertainties and noises are available, a stochastic analysis can be considered \citep{2006_Simon_BOOK}.
+However, for non-Euclidean spaces the probability density functions are, in general, hard to characterize and, when available, difficult to manipulate.
+In this paper, we propose a deterministic performance analysis based on the $H_{\infty}$ approach \citep{2006_AbuKhalaf_Huang_Lewis_BOOK}, in which the effect of the input onto the output is intuitively measured as a maximal level of amplification.
 The main advantage is the needlessness for assumptions regarding the statistics of the uncertainties and noises.
-As a result, the analysis is simpler than the stochastic one, and we present a controller with a simple structure where the relation between the controller gains and the upper levels are accessible for the designer.
+As a result, the analysis is simpler than the stochastic one.